HIP-1195: Hiero hooks and an application to allowances

 }

-message also includes the initial storage slots for a lambda hook, if desired.
+includes the initial storage slots for the EVM hook, if desired.

 /**